 Badge: A digital badge, or badge, is a record of achievement that recognizes a student's completion of a coherent and meaningful academic experience.
 A badge includes anywhere from 0.5 to 15 academic credits, and may include additional noncredit criteria.
-Badges are digital credentials and are not posted to the academic transcript.
+Badges are digital credentials.

 Board: A term used for the meal plan (e.g., room and board) at a college or university.

 Capstone course: A senior-level culminating course within each undergraduate major.
 Normally it is among the last courses taken for degree completion.
 See Academic Policies and Regulations for more detail.